vaultsystems/docker-errbit/README.md

     docker exec -ti services_errbit_1 bundle exec rake errbit:bootstrap

-Create users with user names matching the user names in OpenAM.
+Log in and create users with user names matching the user names in OpenAM.